-All lost and found items are to be taken to the school's office.
+All lost and found items are to be taken to the school's designated location.
 Students may claim lost articles there.
 Unclaimed items may be donated to a local charity or otherwise disposed of at the conclusion of each semester.
-Please label your child's articles of clothing.
-We are not responsible for lost or stolen items.